 - Once shiitake mushrooms have softened and almost doubled in size, gently squeeze out excess liquids (note 3).
 Cut off and discard the stems and finely dice.

-- Cook shiitake mushrooms on medium-low heat in a pan with 1 tbsp of oil until golden and fragrant.
+- Cook shiitake mushrooms on medium-low heat in a pan with 1 tablespoon of oil until golden and fragrant.
 About 2 minutes.